-Matt is Senior Lecturer in Work and Organizations.
+Matt is Reader in Sociology and Political Economy.
 He has a PhD in sociology from the University of Wisconsin-Madison.

-Matt is on the editorial board of Work, Employment & Society, and is Co-Editor (with Jon Hindmarsh) of the “Organisations & Work” section of Sociology Compass.
-Matt is also Editor-in-Chief of Work in Progress, the blog for the Organizations, Occupations and Work section of the American Sociological Association.
+Matt is on the editorial board of Work, Employment & Society and Editor-in-Chief of Work in Progress, a blog on work and organizations from the American Sociological Association.
+He was formerly Co-Editor (with Jon Hindmarsh) of the “Organisations & Work” section of Sociology Compass.

 BSc Business Management